samsquire/assembly/README.md

 Total receives 40985590
 ```

-With 12 threads for 30 seconds, 10 threads all incrementing a long can do all the following: 910 million additions, 40 million interthread sends, 2.6 million external thread ingests and 2.1 million critical sections a second.

 On a Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz, 1608 Mhz, 6 Core(s), 12 Logical Processor(s) CPU on Windows 11 Intel NUC inside an Lubuntu virtual machine.